J-C-S-V/metronome/README.md

 This project is a Single Page Application (SPA), utilizing modern web technologies to deliver a smooth and interactive experience.
 With client-side rendering, the app provides real-time feedback and settings adjustments without the need for page reloads, allowing users to focus entirely on their rhythm training.

+This was built using vanilla JavaScript, HTML, CSS, DOM Manipulation, Audio API, and BEM notation.

 ## 🛠 Built with <a name="built-with"></a>

 ### Tech stack <a name="tech-stack"></a>